 Read my post: Free Phonics Resources

+One of the most common requests I get (and see all over social media) is for free homeschool programs.
+Well, look no further than your local library.
 Sometimes (not always), free homeschooling means a sacrifice in quality.
-With a stack of great books, it is quite the opposite.
+But with a stack of great books, it is quite the opposite.
 So let’s get started!

 Using books as your curriculum